dogweather/rspec-webservice_matchers/README.md

 TODO
 ----
-* Matchers for more HTTP result codes.
-I'm adding these in by refactoring code out of my [oregonlaws.org](http://www.oregonlaws.org/) and [weblaws.org](http://www.weblaws.org/) projects.
+* Matchers for more high-level cases, such as the two kinds of temp. redirect
 * Matchers for JSON schema
+* More matchers refactored from [weblaws.org](http://www.weblaws.org/) code

 Related Projects
 ----------------
 * [serverspec](http://serverspec.org)
 * [HTTP Assertions](https://github.com/dogweather/HTTP-Assertions)